scalatra/scalatra-website/index.md

       <img src="assets/img/logo-x.png" class="img-rounded">
     </div>
     <div class="span6">
-      <p>Scalatra is a simple, accessible, scalable web framework.
-It combines
+      <p>Scalatra is a simple, accessible web micro-framework.</p>
-        the power of the JVM with the beauty and brevity of Scala, helping you quickly build high-performance web sites and APIs.</p>
+      <p> It combines the power of the JVM with the beauty and brevity of Scala,
+          helping you quickly build high-performance web sites and APIs.</p>
     </div>
   </div>
 </div>